Archived News & Events

 - GW Institute for Brain Health and Dementia members gathered to hear a presentation on the DC Health project findings and updates from the Community Engagement and Student Engagement Subcommittees.
 The remainder of the meeting was devoted to a discussion on the advisory board.

-- October 28, 2020 (October Monthly Meeting)
+- October 28, 2020

-- This seminar was the first of our virtual series on Cultural Competence in Dementia Care: Discussing Diversity, Inequity, and Compassionate Care.
-Throughout the year we will highlight cultural competence and education for clinicians and community members about racial, ethnic, and other disparities leading to disparities in health outcomes for individuals with dementia.
+- The institute held a seminar with the Alzheimer's Association and the National Caucus and Center on Black Aging.
+Karyne Jones, President and CEO of the National Caucus and Center on Black Aging, presented as the first seminar of our virtual series on Cultural Competence in Dementia Care: Discussing Diversity, Inequity, and Compassionate Care.
+Throughout the year, we will highlight cultural competence and education for clinicians and community members about racial, ethnic, and other disparities leading to disparities in health outcomes for individuals with dementia.

 - September 16, 2020

 - Drs.
 Corcoran and Cunin presented on C-TIPS -- Customized Toolkit of Information and Practical Solutions -- for dementia caregiver education.
 They presented the background and motivation for the tool and gave a demonstration of the available modules.
-The group discussed how best to test how use of the tool may impact care partner knowledge and behavior and discussed how to recruit study participants for such work given the ongoing COVID-19 pandemic.
+The group discussed how best to test how use of the tool may impact care partner knowledge and behavior, and discussed how to recruit study participants for such work, given the ongoing COVID-19 pandemic.

 - August 21, 2020